ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 Third-Party Management and Third-Party Auditing are two deployment modes that require the Transparency Log to delegate part of its operation to a third party.
-Users are able to run more efficiently as long as they can assume that the Transparency Log and the third party won't collude to trick them into accepting malicious results.
+Users are able to run more efficiently as long as they can assume that the Transparency Log and the Third Party won't collude to trick them into accepting malicious results.

 ## Management